goldstack/goldstack/docs/goldstack/getting-started/index.md

 ## 4. Configure VSCode

 Your project should come with all files required to configure VSCode.
-Configuration files are present in the `.vscode/` folder.
+Configuration files are in the `.vscode/` folder.
 Simply open the folder of your project in VSCode.
 If you are asked to allow the installation of additional extensions, please confirm to install them.

 If you want to install the necessary extensions manually, here are links to the extensions required: